 Other interesting data from Kariuki's thesis shows that students' willingness to cheat comes from feeling that the syllabus was not adequately covered.
 Now, as a teacher, I'm scared of that statistic because it will make a Matiang'i type character wave the stick at teachers, when what teachers are facing - in terms of facilities, workload and other social factors - is another major ball game.
 I also do not believe that reading the riot act and doing the neoliberal thing of measuring teachers by kids' performance in exams will improve learning.
 But something is to be said about the connection between curriculum, what goes on in the classroom, and exam cheating.

-Research in other countries, for example by Anderman and Won (2017) shows that academic cheating rises when students don't see the relevance of the content, and when teachers are the ones telling the student that the grade the students get in the class is of ultimate importance.
-This tying of grades to learning is called "performance-approach," and it revela that the more teachers emphasize grades, the more likely students are to cheat.
+Research in other countries, for example by Anderman and Won (2017), shows that academic cheating rises when students don't see the relevance of the content, and when teachers tell the students that the grade the students get in the class is of ultimate importance.
+This tying of grades to learning is called "performance-approach," and it reveals that the more teachers emphasize grades, the more likely students are to cheat.

-These results render problematic the theory that our students are so desperate to cheat, because they seemingly lack of moral compass or because they are not well prepared for exams.
+These results render problematic the theory that our students are so desperate to cheat because they seemingly lack of moral compass, or because they are not well prepared for exams.
 Students are under physical and psychological torture to pass exams.
-They are being scared to believe that they will be a disappointment to their parents and society, and that they will be failures for life if they don't pass the exams.
-Successive governments have refused to tackle these problems through reform of the economy and opening up more spaces for progression in one's career and academic pursuits.
+They are scared into believing that they will be a disappointment to their parents and society, and that they will be failures for life if they don't pass the exams.
+Successive governments have refused to tackle these problems through reform of the economy and opening up more spaces for progression in one's business, career and academic pursuits.

 But what is shocking to me is how disconnected the teachers are.
 We teachers - and I include myself here - have surely lost our professional calling.
-We teachers are clearly unable to articulate, if we blame children for performance in exams, but say nothing about the resources that they need to learn well.
+We teachers are unable to articulate the problems in education, if we blame children for performance in exams, but say nothing about the resources that they need to learn well.
 It is truly sad that the unions, which could provide a popular platform to lead society in meaningful public discussions about our education, have instead abandoned children to their fate.

 But above all, the Kenya-tta government, in its intellectual mediocrity and laziness, has refused to dismantle the stranglehold of examinations on the education system.
 In the name of integrity, it has made examinations more high stakes, and the students more desperate to pass them at any cost.
 And if it is indeed true that the students are distressed because they cannot cheat in exams, which I find difficult to believe, the government is using the students' anxiety to beat its chest and celebrate its "efficiency," instead of doing the caring thing and asking what we can do to make our children less anxious.
 We should be ashamed that adults can be so callous as to rejoice at childrens' misfortune.